Jewish-American working class

 The Jewish-American working class consists of Jewish Americans who have a working-class socioeconomic status within the American class structure.
-American Jews were predominantly working-class for much of American history, particularly between 1880 and the 1930s.
+American Jews were predominantly working-class and often working poor for much of American history, particularly between 1880 and the 1930s.
 During this period, Ashkenazi Eastern European Jewish immigrants constituted the majority of the Jewish-American working class.
 By the mid-1950s, the Jewish-American community had become predominantly middle class.
 Stereotypes commonly depict American Jews as fundamentally upwardly mobile and middle class to upper class.
-Despite the "imagined norm" that American Jews are "middle-class, white, straight Ashkenazi", many Jewish Americans are working class and around 15% of American Jews live in poverty.
+Despite the "imagined norm" that American Jews are "middle-class, white, straight [sic] Ashkenazi", many Jewish Americans are working class and around 15% of American Jews live in poverty.

 History

+1700s

+In 1784, the Hebrew Benevolent Society was founded by Jews in Charleston, South Carolina to aid ill Jewish immigrants, expanding their mission in 1824 to the Jewish poor of the city.
+The Society helped poor Jews bury their dead, acquire heating fuel, and buy matzah for Passover.